jandot/aerts-exercises-leipzig/Databases/databases.md

 ### <a id="import"></a>Importing a datafile ###

 But this becomes an issue if you have to load 1,000s of records.
-Luckily, it's possible to load data from a comma-separated file straight into a table.
+Luckily, it's possible to load data from a **comma-separated file** straight into a table.
 Suppose you want to load 3 more individuals, but don't want to type the insert commands straight into the sql prompt.
-Create a file (e.g. "data.csv") that looks like this:
+Create a file (e.g. called `data.csv`) that looks like this:

 ```
 individual_C,african